Kidney cancer: facts & figures

 Kidney cancer is increasing in Minnesota

 Kidney cancer incidence has been increasing in Minnesota and nationally, though mortality has been stable.
 Kidney cancer is nearly twice as common in males as in females and is highest among American Indian and African American males in Minnesota.
-Rates of kidney cancer in Minnesota are similar to national rates except among American Indians, who have kidney cancer rates that are two times higher in Minnesota than nationally.
-From 2012 to 2014, approximately 387 new cases of kidney cancer in males and 279 new cases in females were diagnosed in Minnesota residents each year.
+From 2013 to 2015, approximately 703 new cases of kidney cancer in males and 370 new cases in females were diagnosed in Minnesota residents each year.

 Since 1988, incidence increased by about 2% per year among both sexes.
-Rates for males have seen a slight decrease of 1.8% per year.
-Most recently, the age-adjusted incidence rate of kidney cancer was 24.8 new cases per 100,000 males and 11.3 new cases per 100,000 females.
+Rates for males have seen an increase of 1.8% per year.
+Most recently, the age-adjusted incidence rate of kidney cancer was 23.9 new cases per 100,000 males and 12.1 new cases per 100,000 females.